-These are the meanings with which it becomes part of the iconographic language of all the peoples of the world: it expresses the idea of sexuality and enchantment on the one hand and subtlety and cunning on the other.
-Therefore, a double meaning (creative sensuality and diabolical evil) that we find in all cultures, from the most ancient to the most developed ones.
+These are the meanings with which it becomes part of the iconographic language of all the world: it expresses the idea of sexuality and enchantment on the one hand and subtlety and cunning on the other.
+Therefore, we find a double meaning (creative sensuality and diabolical evil) in all cultures, from the most ancient to the most developed ones.

 Did you know that there are deities associated with snakes?
 Let’s learn more about them!

-4 Poweful Deities That are Associated with Snakes
+4 Mighty Deities That are Associated with Snakes

 The Cretan Snake Goddess